What is agentic orchestration?

 The full process lifecycle

-An agentic orchestration platform needs to cover the entire journey: from understanding what processes exist today, to building and deploying them, to operating them in production and improving them continuously.
+An agentic orchestration platform needs to cover the entire journey: from understanding what processes exist today, to building and deploying them, to operating them in production.

 The process lifecycle as Camunda implements it: from discovery through continuous improvement